katulevskiy/tech_layoffs_ml/README.md

    ![Training and Testing MSE vs Degree](images/polyreg-mse.png)

-   Additionally, we found the following MSEs for the ARD Regression:
+   1.1 ARD Regression:
+  Running the ARD Regression, the below results were obtained for the train and test MSE.

    |              | ARD Regression |
    | :----------: | :------------: |